zeroluck/docs/sources/admin-guide/openid-connect/index.md

 # oAuth 2 Grants

-There are two additional flows that the Gluu Server supports for user and client authentication, which are not part of the OpenID Connect Spec.
+There are two additional flows that the Gluu Server supports for user and client authentication, which are not part of the OpenID Connect specification.
 The flows are explained in the following page.

 * [oAuth 2 Grants](./oauth2grants.md)